-6.16 Forms of Security to Protect Against Failure of Tenant to Meet Obligations
+6.16 Forms of Security to Protect against a Failure of the Tenant to Meet Its Obligations

 The form of security provided to a lessor to protect against a failure by the lessee to meet its obligations usually varies depending on whether the lease object is used for commercial or housing purposes.
-Typical securities for residential leases would be a cash deposit or a bank guarantee.
+Typical securities for residential leases include a cash deposit or a bank guarantee.
 With regard to commercial leases, other forms of security are sometimes agreed on by the parties, such as sureties or guarantees from shareholders.